Pre-Book/docs/includes/abbreviations.md

 *[Content Delivery Manager]: Responsible for the click-to-install shortcuts in the start menu and the Microsoft sponsored wallpapers in the lockscreen.
 *[Support directory]: Contains the migration wizard in the ISO image.
 This does not influence the final installation product.
 *[BYOM]: Bring Your Own Media
-*[ISO]: A virtual disk, like a DVD in a file that can be burned to a disk or flashed to a USB.
+*[ISO image]: A virtual disk, like a DVD in a file that can be burned to a disk or flashed to a USB.
 *[Preset]: XML file that contains a premade configuration for NTLite.
 *[VM]: Virtual Machine
 *[Secure Boot]: UEFI boot setting, enabled by default, that prevents your computer from booting unsigned EFI files.